Get exclusive deals, discounts and more with AARP Rewards. Join for free!

 See projects that help people travel safely within their communities and beyond by walking, cycling, using public transit and more

-Grants fund a range of innovative community improvements, including projects that support civic engagement and COVID-19 response and recovery efforts
+Grants funding a range of innovative solutions, including projects supporting civic engagement and COVID-19 response and recovery efforts

 Find more videos »

 With the AARP Community Challenge celebrating its fifth year, 244 projects received funding.
 The Cross New Hampshire Adventure Trail project (above) engaged humans and llamas to install the benches

-Year 4 funded 184 projects — including an inspiring bike lane (shown) in Houston, Texas, and help for communities during the COVID-19 pandemic
+Year four funded 184 projects — including an inspiring bike lane (shown) in Houston, Texas, and help for communities during the COVID-19 pandemic

 In the second year 129 projects were funded, including an outdoor seating area (shown) in San Diego, California